Relative Fontaine-Messing theory over power series rings: Relative Fontaine--Laffaille modules and associated Galois representations

-We note that the isomorphism of the lemma is $W_n(\Rbar^{\flat})$-linear.
-In particular, we may define a $G_R$-action, filtration and divided power Frobenii $\varphi_i$ on the left hand side by transporting the corresponding structures on the right hand side via the isomorphism from the lemma.
+Note that the isomorphism of the lemma is $W_n(\Rbar^{\flat})$-linear.
+In particular, we may define a $G_R$-action, filtration and divided power Frobenii $\varphi_i$ on the left hand side by transporting the corresponding structures on the right hand side via the isomorphism.